cointastical/rBitcoin-Template/README.md

 - https://buy.ramp.network [**NO-KYC**] <-- Buy DAI, USDC, or ETH paying with bank transfer (GBP, or EUR/SEPA), or Revolut

-Keep an eye out for [Strike app (currently in limited Beta)](https://strike.zaphq.io), which lets you pay using Lightning network with the funds first coming from your bank (in the U.S.):
+Keep an eye out for [Strike app (currently in limited Beta)](https://strike.zaphq.io), which lets you pay bitcoin (anyone, including yourself) through Lightning network with the funds first coming from your bank (in the U.S.):

 - https://medium.com/@JimmyMow/announcing-strike-by-zap-4f578c7c8984